USocketNet/Server-Core/Readme.md

 * PM2
 PM2 is a production process manager for Node.js applications with a built-in load balancer.
 It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.

+* Artillery
+Artillery is a modern, powerful & easy-to-use load testing and functional testing toolkit.
+Use it to ship scalable applications that stay performant & resilient under high load.

 ### Installing

 STEP 1 - SETUP NGINX LOAD BALANCER.